Thomas-Rosenkrans-Vestergaard/ep-rest-api/README.md

 maintaining state falls on the client application instead.

 ##### Cachable
 Cachable refers to the ability to cache responses made to a server.
 REST APIs are often more cachable than traditional websites, because only pure data is sent to the client.
+The reason for this is that REST systems separate pure data, and features unique to individual users, such as html pages unique to authenticated users.

-An example of this could be a website where an administrator can view a list of users.
-The username of the authenticated administrator is displayed on the page.
+Using a __traditional web-application__ requests to the page cannot be cached to multiple administrators since the username of the administrator is displayed on the page, making the html unique to that administrator.

-Using a traditional web-application requests to the page cannot be cached to multiple administrators since the username of the administrator is displayed on the page.
+Using a __single page application with a REST API__, all calls to the endpoint that provides the users, can be cached.

-Using a single page application with a REST API, all calls to the endpoint that provides the users, can be cached.
  And the username of the authenticated administrator can be displayed by the client application.
+The REST API has successfully separated pure data and features unique to individual users, in this case the username on the page.

 ##### Layered System